 - 4. If your source is not live, cue the source material.
 If you are using an external device controlled by the Kalypso system (Profile VDR or VTR), you can cue and play the material using the Kalypso Machine Control subpanel. - 5.
-To initiate the recording touch Record on the Still Store menu.
+To initiate the recording, touch the Record Clip button.
 If the source is not live you also need to play the source material.
-The recording will proceed for the specified duration, then stop.
+The recording will proceed for the specified duration, then stop (unless using continuous record, in which case the recording will stop when out of frames). - 6.
+Positioning, cropping, or a partial raster fencing of an image must be done before a "Keep" is performed.
+Select the corresponding data pad and specify the desired modifications.